autodatadirect/formBuilder/docs/content/api.md

     - **_type(*string* text)** Manually enters the given text into the input field obeying the regular expression and triggering events when characters are ignored.
     - **_destroy()** removes the inputFilter from the current element
 * Events
-    - **keyignored** *Optional* Ignore the character that has been entered if it is not valid for the current type
+    - **keyignored** *Optional.* Ignore the character that has been entered if it is not valid for the current type
-    - **keytyped** *Optional* If the character entered is valid for the current type then enter it into the formfield
+    - **keytyped** *Optional.* If the character entered is valid for the current type then enter it into the formfield

 ## submitButton
 Widget that handles the creation of a submit button and the spinner that accompanies it.
 The submit button can be clicked and the spinner will be displayed while the data is being submitted.